 Download a printer-friendly version of this page.

 All items may be mixed in the same container.
-Recyclables should be dry and free of food particles.
+Recyclables should be empty and dry.
 Labels can stay.
-If you are not sure if something can be recycled, call us at 336-373-CITY (2489).
-What's not recyclable?
+If you are not sure if something can be recycled, call 336-373-CITY (2489) or send an e-mail.

 All plastic bottles, jugs and containers #1-7.
 Plastics like soda and water bottles, milk jugs, yogurt and margarine tubs, etc.